 5 Reasons Why Swimming is Hard for Pitbulls

 Make no mistake, Pitbulls weren’t developed to be in water.
 And given their physical traits, it’s easy to see why.
 These dogs have attributes that make it more difficult to stay afloat in water.
 However, this does not mean they can’t overcome them.

-Here are the main reasons why Pitbulls may not be as graceful in water as the Poodle.
-Note: when we say Pitbull, were referring to several Pitbull-type breeds, including the: American Pitbull Terrier, Staffordshire Bull Terrier, American Bulldog and American Staffordshire
+Here are the 5 main reasons why Pitbulls may not be as graceful as the Poodle in water.
+Note: when we say Pitbull, were referring to several Pitbull-type breeds, such as the: American Pitbull Terrier, American Bulldog, Staffordshire Bull Terrier, and the American Staffordshire

 In the past, all dog breeds were bred for a specific purpose, role or job in society.
 Most dogs were bred to be aids to humans, though some were companions and others provided entertainment.
 In the Pitbulls’ case, they had multiple roles.

 Pitbulls were bred to participate in the bloodsport, that is, bull-baiting.
 In this now-illegal sport, these dogs were put into a “pit” with bulls (and sometimes rats).
 Pitbulls would then try to slowly take down these bulls by taunting and biting them.